How to Detoxify Your Lungs

-- Stop consuming dairy products (milk, yogurt, butter, cream, cheese, ice cream) because they can cause allergies and intolerance, thus leading to respiratory problems for lots of people.
+- Stop consuming dairy products (milk, yogurt, butter, cream, cheese, ice cream).
+These can cause allergies and intolerance, thus leading to respiratory problems for lots of people.

-- Avoid caffeine, sodas, refined sugar and industrial juices.
+- Avoid caffeine, sodas, refined sugar and non-fresh juices.

-- Drink two liters of water per day, non-fat vegetable soups and herbal teas.
+- Drink four pints of water per day, non-fat vegetable soups and herbal teas.

 - Include anti-microbial herbs in your soups and juices, such as rosemary, thyme and oregano.

 All of these actions will allow you to get rid of toxins that are trapped in your intestines and may be causing constipation.
-You should know that, during the detoxification process, your lungs will not be able to do much hard work, whether that be physical labor, cleaning, picking up heavy objects, playing sports, etc. So, we recommend carrying out this treatment while you are on vacation or over a long weekend so that you can stay at home and relax.
+You should know that, while you detoxify your lungs, your lungs will not be able to do much hard work.
+This includes physical labor, cleaning, picking up heavy objects, playing sports, etc. So, we recommend carrying out this treatment while you are on vacation or over a long weekend so that you can stay at home and relax.

 Juices to detoxify your lungs